SamTh3D3v/AltBrowser/Alt-Browser.package/AltTreeItemMorph.class/README.md

-I represent a tree item
+I represent a tree item.
+I am able to properly build a morphic representation of the item I represent, this is all.

-Do I need to know about my parent and children?
-Probably not, a dumb morph is probably close to being enough.